Scouting in Virginia: Organization

-Camp
+Camps

 Camp Rock Enon or CRE is both a Scouts BSA and Cub Scout resident summer camp with high adventure opportunities.
 The mineral springs of the area afforded the development of a resort in 1856.
 89 years later in 1945 the resort and most of the land was converted into the Scout camp of today.
 The summer camp programs includes obvious outdoor programs like aquatics camping, cooking, fishing, handicraft, and shooting sports, yet also includes less common programs like canyoneering, rappelling, rock climbing, scuba, space exploration, volleyball, white water rafting, and wilderness survival.
-Camper family members are invited to visit the camp on Friday nights for dinner; a Scout-performed campfire program with skits, songs, and jokes; then an Order of the Arrow Callout Ceremony.
-Each Sunday evening at the camp chapel a short non-denominational service called Vespers is held.
-In 1985 the camp participated in the international camp staff program by hiring Martin Woodhead of England and Jos Verschure of the Netherlands.
-In 2010 campers spent 9,034 nights at Camp Rock Enon.
 The camp includes 14 campsites that accommodate from 16 to 56 campers in tents or Adirondack shelters as well as a dining hall that can serve 450 at a time.